Progress report for WRGR22-009

 Workshops

-NNRG completed three landowner workshops providing hands-on demonstrations of stewardship practices for 92 participants.
 The first workshop’s aim was to increase forest producers' understanding of climate threats and forest health and provide training in the management techniques to address those challenges.
 Forestry Director Kirk Hanson provided Snohomish County forest producers with a four-hour workshop covering forest ecology, climate change, and adaptation strategies, red alder management 101, and financial and technical assistance.
 In the following two workshops, Kirk took forest producers to his own family’s forest for two six-hour workshops on Managing Young Forests: Using Ecological Forest Management Principles to Improve Climate Resilience and Timber Productivity.
 The workshops toured participants through different management sites covering topics such as pre-commercial thinning, managing Douglas-fir and red alder stands, tree planting and seedling maintenance, wildlife habitat enhancement, commercial thinning, carbon sequestration, invasive plant species, forest mapping and monitoring, climate adaptation strategies, non-timber forest products, labor and financial costs of forest restoration, and financial assistance programs.
+During the fourth workshop, Kirk and four NNRG foresters led a tour where participants engaged in interactive exercises like tree marking.
+Workshop attendees learned about harvest feasibility, timber sale permitting, selecting climate-adapted species, and the economic and logistical aspects of commercial thinning operations.
+The fifth workshop was virtual, led by Kirk and NNRG’s Lead Forester Jaal Mann.
+They introduced the principles of ecological forestry and discussed management practices that minimize soil disturbance, enhance wildlife habitat, and improve forest stand structure.
+For the sixth workshop, Kirk hosted another tour on his property focused on Managing Young Stands for Climate Resilience.
+Finally, our most recent workshop took place at the Nisqually Community Forest, where NNRG and other Nisqually watershed partners are testing techniques to prepare forests for the changing climate.
+The tour took participants through different management sites and demonstrated a variety of innovative forest management techniques, including thinning methods, snow gap creation, and adaptive planting.
 Following the workshops, we shared resources with all participants.

 Outreach

-In addition, over 2500 producers receive our monthly newsletter, which includes topical blog posts, educational events, news, and resources that support them with the continuing management of their forests.
-NNRG offers free monthly fireside chats, during which forest producers can discuss their specific management goals and challenges with professionals and peers.
-In April, NNRG will release a book, A Forest of Your Own: The Pacific Northwest Handbook of Ecological Forestry, which serves as a comprehensive guide to the science and practice of ecological forestry.
-NNRG has collected video footage and is in the process of finalizing it for producers who couldn't attend our in-person workshops.
+Approximately 2,700 producers receive our monthly newsletter, which includes topical blog posts, educational events, news, and resources that support them with the continuing management of their forests.
+Several newsletter resources were supported by SARE funding, including guidance on using maps in forestry, and insights into the importance of soil in forest management.
+Additionally, NNRG offers free monthly fireside chats, during which forestland owners can discuss their specific management goals and challenges with professionals and peers.
+NNRG also collected video footage during one of the SARE-funded workshops and is currently finalizing it to provide access for producers who were unable to attend our in-person workshops.

 Site Visits